Sides (album): Reissues

 The album was first released on CD in 1990 by Virgin Records.
 This original CD release contained two extra tracks: "Souvenir" and an instrumental version of "Magdalen".

 As part of Voiceprint's re-issuing campaign of Phillips's back catalogue, the album was re-issued in 2010 as an expanded 2 CD edition.
 The album was re-mastered from the original master tapes by Simon Heyworth and includes the non-album track "Souvenir" as an extra track on the first CD.
 This is in keeping with the track order of the original CD release.
 The second CD contains variations and alternate mixes of the songs from the album including some unique new mixes which have been made from the original multi-track masters especially for the release.
 The instrumental version of "Magdalen", which appeared as bonus track at the end of the original CD issue, has been moved to the second disc of this release.
 Also included is the edited single version of "Um & Aargh" which has not previously been available on CD.
 The second CD also contains two tracks originally intended for inclusion on the original album.
 "Catch You When You Fall" was recorded for the album but was left off because Phillips was unhappy with the lyrics.
-A rough mix was included on Archive Collection Volume One, the version included on the bonus CD is newly mixed in instrumental form from the 24-track master.
+A rough mix was included on Archive Collection Volume One, the version included on the bonus CD is newly mixed from the 24-track master.
 "Before The Night" was left off the album in place of "Bleak House" as it was decided to include only one piano-based ballad.

 On April 22, 2016, Esoteric Recordings (a Cherry Red Records label) released a 4-disc deluxe edition of the album.
 Disc 1 contains a 2016 stereo remix of the album.
 Disc 2 contains the bonus material (as on the 2010 release).
 Disc 3 contains a remastered version of the original stereo mix of the album.
 Disc 4 contains a 2016 5.1 surround sound mix of the album on a DVD.
 The deluxe edition also includes a poster and a 20-page booklet with photos and extensive liner notes.